 The area of the Seven Rila Lakes is one of the iconic attractions in Bulgaria, a “must do” for every foreign visitor, no matter a hiker or not.
 Located in the northwestern parts of Rila Mountains, the highest mountain range on the Balkan Peninsula, the area is a part of many trekking routes and fairly easy to access.
 Only 1,5 hours drive from the capital Sofia will take you to the bottom lift station and further 30 minutes on the sluggish chair lift will take you up to 2140 m, already above the tree line and above the lowest of the lakes.
 Here the main walking route will take you up to the highest lake for approximately 2,5 to 3 hours and than back down to the chair lift.

 Sounds great, but according to a recent survey (2015) every day, during the peak season in July and August, between 1000-3000 people visit the area on foot, using the chair lift or a 4-wheel drives!

 What happens there?
-The main reason is that the Seven Lakes area is a very attractive place also for the Bulgarian tourists – with its charm of a place away of the civilisation, high up in the mountains, with an extraordinary beauty of the crystal water lakes and spiritual sense, fed by the believes of the White Brotherhood followers, who consider the area as a holy place.
+The main reason is that the Seven Lakes area is a very attractive place also for the Bulgarian tourists – with its charm of a place away of the civilization, high up in the mountains, with an extraordinary beauty of the crystal water lakes and spiritual sense, fed by the believes of the White Brotherhood followers, who consider the area as a holy place.